Monotone additive statistics

 Beyond the expectation, an additional example of a monotone additive statistic is the map $K_a$ that, given $a \in \R$, assigns to each random variable $X$ the value

-In the fields of probability and statistics, this function is known as the (normalized) cumulant generating function evaluated at $a$.
+In the fields of probability and statistics, this function is known as the \textit{(normalized) cumulant generating function} evaluated at $a$.
+In finance it is called the \textit{entropic risk measure}.
 In economics, it corresponds to the certainty equivalent of an expected utility maximizer who exhibits constant absolute risk aversion (CARA) over gambles.
 For bounded random variables, the essential minimum and maximum provide further examples of such statistics; as we explain later, they are the limits of $K_a$ as $a$ approaches $\pm \infty$.
 The expectation is equal to $K_0$, the limit of $K_a$ as $a$ approaches $0$.

 Our main result establishes that these examples, and their weighted averages, are the only monotone additive statistics.
-That is, we show that every monotone additive statistic $\Phi$ is of the form
+That is, we show that if a statistic $\Phi$ is monotone, additive and normalized so that it satisfies $\Phi(c)=c$ for every constant $c$, then it is of the form